 Supervisors, including all academic appointees, must complete 2 hours of sexual harassment prevention training every 2 years.
 New supervisors at the University of California must complete 2 hours of training within 3 months of assuming supervisory responsibilities.
 This requirement is based on Assembly Bill 1825, which became law on Jan.
 1, 2005.

 Supervisors who need to fulfill the state requirement can use either one of the following methods:

-- Attend a classroom training: UC Learning Center, a service of Staff Education & Development, offer Sexual Harassment Prevention: The Survival Guide or Sexual Harassment Prevention: Life Theatre’s Survival Guide, which satisfy the mandatory sexual harassment training requirement for supervisors under California law.
+Attend a classroom training: UC Learning Center, a service of Staff Education & Development, offers Sexual Harassment Prevention: The Survival Guide and Sexual Harassment Prevention: Life Theatre’s Survival Guide, both of which satisfy the mandatory sexual harassment training requirement for supervisors under California law.
 Download the Life Theatre flyer on the OPHD Programs page to learn more.

 - Take an online course: An online training program is available for supervisors.
 Those who have not satisfied the training requirement will receive an e-mail with a personalized link to the program.